tomrittervg/checker/README.md

 When checker sees that one of its peers has reported one of the three error conditions, it emails that peer's admin.

 Peering should be symmetrical - you check your friend's instance and your friend checks yours.
-Or you can run it yourself on two servers.
+Or you can run it yourself on two servers (when you do this, you only need one server to run all the jobs, the other one can just run as a no-job peer).

 # Custom Jobs